mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 1.2.7 =
+* Removed some forgotten debug messages.

 = 1.2.6 =
 * Fixed an issue with the frontend when the Customize page is deleted.